Kaushik167/AI-ML-Mini-Projects/Local AI Agent/readme.md

 # 🤖 Local AI Agent in Python (Ollama + LangChain + RAG)

 A Python project that builds a **local AI agent** capable of answering questions using your own documents — all running locally without external APIs or cloud services.
+This project is based on the YouTube tutorial *“How to Build a Local AI Agent With Python”*.

 ---